Session Schedule

 Adding, Dropping, Withdrawing from Course Work

-Term based programs: During the first week of a semester or academic session (or the equivalent time in non-traditional enrollment periods), a student may drop a course by submitting an Add/Drop Form to the Office of the Registrar.
-A grade of “W” will be entered on the academic record of any student who withdraws from a course or the program within the withdrawal period specified in the academic calendar.
+Term based programs: During the first week of a seven week term, students may add courses.
+Students may drop courses during the first two weeks of a seven week term.
+A student may drop a course by submitting an Add/Drop Form to the Office of the Registrar or by dropping their course online in Student Planning.
+A grade of “W” will be entered on the academic record of any student who withdraws from a course or the program within the withdrawal period up to the last day of the course.
+All dates and deadlines are published in the academic calendar.
 Courses carrying a grade of “W” receive no credit and are not counted in the grade-point average, even though the student has a financial obligation to pay tuition and fees.
 Students are advised to contact the Financial Aid Office after withdrawing from one or more courses to determine if eligibility for student financial aid has changed.
 (See Withdrawal From Course in Student Financial Aid Information.)

 Note: Any student who fails to officially drop/withdraw from a registered course will receive a grade of “F” for the course.